Search continues for domestic assault suspect in Beverly

-BEVERLY, Mass.
-(WHDH) — Police continued their search for a domestic assault suspect in Beverly Wednesday night after a lockdown was lifted at Beverly Hospital.
+BEVERLY, MA (WHDH) — Police continued their search for a domestic assault suspect in Beverly Wednesday night after a lockdown was lifted at Beverly Hospital.

 Police said the suspect, Charles Dixon, threatened to harm his former girlfriend, who is pregnant, earlier this week.
 He also has several outstanding warrants for assault and battery out of Beverly and Boston.